raspberrypilearning/star-collector/en/step_5.md

 --- task ---

-In the Hierarchy window, right-click on your Canvas and from 'UI' create another `Text - TextMeshPro` GameObject.
-You will see 'New text' written on you screen in Game view:
+In the Hierarchy window, right-click on your **Canvas** and from UI create another **Text - TextMeshPro GameObject**.
+You will see 'New text' written on your screen in Game view:

 ![The Game view with a 'New text' UI text item showing across the screen.](images/new-timer.png)